Acute mesenteric arterial occlusion

 - Section Editor — Vascular and Endovascular Surgery

 - Division of Vascular Surgery and Endovascular Therapy

 - Baylor College of Medicine

-Acute mesenteric ischemia refers to the sudden onset of small intestinal hypoperfusion, which can be due to acute embolic occlusion of the intestinal blood supply, most commonly the superior mesenteric artery (SMA).
-Acute ischemia can also be related to acute thrombotic occlusion, typically of an already diseased mesenteric vessel (eg, atherosclerosis, dissection).
+Acute mesenteric ischemia refers to the sudden onset of small intestinal hypoperfusion, which can be due to reduction or cessation of arterial inflow.
+Ischemia due to acute mesenteric arterial occlusion can be caused by embolic obstruction of the intestinal blood supply, most commonly to the superior mesenteric artery (SMA).
+Acute ischemia can also occur due to acute thrombotic obstruction, often in the setting of an already diseased mesenteric vessel (eg, atherosclerosis).

 Acute mesenteric ischemia due to acute arterial obstruction involving the small intestine will be reviewed here.
 Colonic ischemia, chronic mesenteric ischemia, and other forms of mesenteric ischemia, including mesenteric venous occlusion and nonocclusive mesenteric ischemia, are reviewed elsewhere.
 (See "Mesenteric venous thrombosis in adults" and "Chronic mesenteric ischemia" and "Colonic ischemia" and "Nonocclusive mesenteric ischemia".)